 Patients are often first exposed to the price of a medication at the pharmacy counter, where they may be surprised about the price of their medication and feel limited in what options they have.
 A real-time benefit check tool enables patients to learn about their cost options in real-time before they visit the pharmacy.

 For patients in the Medicare deductible or coverage gap phases, real-time benefit checks take the confusion and surprise of an increased out-of-pocket cost out of the picture.
-Pharmaceutical manufacturers can harness real-time benefit check tools, such as truCheck, to help tailor messaging and payment options to engaged users at the moment when they investigate the drug’s cost.
+Pharmaceutical manufacturers can harness real-time benefit check tools to help tailor messaging and payment options to engaged users at the moment when they investigate the drug’s cost.

 Solution 2: Prescription Assistance Programs

 While Medicare copay support offerings can be limited, there are solutions that brands can deploy to assist patients experiencing coverage and access hurdles.
 There are alternative solutions to a traditional copay program or a direct-to-consumer pharmacy solution, which can help to optimize the Medicare patient journey through their insurance benefits and manufacturer-sponsored assistance programs.
 Building out these unique solutions can help brands find success in the Medicare space and create solutions for all patients.

 Medicare patient engagement does not have to end with price transparency and assistance programs.
 Brands can use data generated from actual patient behavior to tailor a patient outreach experience, helping to better connect to their Medicare patients and build loyalty.